 Valencia is a pretty amazing town.
 Initially, I wasn’t attracted to Valencia for any reason in particular – I came for the tomato fight in the nearby town of Bunol which attracts thousands of people each August, most of whom use Valencia as their home base.
 However, Valencia grew on me and I think it’s amazing.
 It has great seafood, paella, history, and a good soccer team.
 I would go back in a second.
 It’s a wonderful city.

-- Hostel Prices: Dorms begin from $20 USD per night.
-There aren’t a lot of hostels in Valencia and I recommend staying at Nest hostels.
-(They have a free dinner.)
-Private rooms in Valencia hostels average around $60-70 for a double room.
+Hostel prices – Dorms begin at $20 USD per night.
+There aren’t a lot of hostels in Valencia, and I recommend staying at Nest hostels (they have a free dinner!).
+Private rooms in Valencia hostels average around $60-70 USD for a double room.

 Money Saving Tips